robotology/robotology-superbuild/doc/install-mambaforge.md

 ~~~

 ### Uninstall
-To remove `mambaforge`, first cleanup your `.bashrc` either manually or by running the command:
+To remove `mambaforge`, first cleanup your `.bashrc` either manually or by running the commands:
 ~~~
 ~/mambaforge/condabin/conda init --reverse
+~/mambaforge/condabin/mamba init --reverse
 ~~~

-If you are using a non-bash shell such as `zsh` you need to modify the appropriate file, either manually or by running the command:
+If you are using a non-bash shell such as `zsh` you need to modify the appropriate file, either manually or by running the commands:
 ~~~
-~/mambaforge/condabin/conda init zsh --reverse
+~/mambaforge/condabin/conda init zsh --reverse ~/mambaforge/condabin/mamba init zsh --reverse
 ~~~

 Then, just remove the `~/mambaforge` directory and the setting files: